hashicorp/vault/website/source/guides/dynamic-secrets.html.md

   capabilities = [ "create", "read", "update", "delete", "list" ]
 }
 ```

--> **NOTE:** For the purpose of this guide, you can use **`root`** token.
-However,
-Vault team recommends that root tokens are only used for just enough initial
-setup or in emergencies.
-As a best practice, use tokens with appropriate
-set of policies based on your role in the organization.

 If you are not familiar with policies, complete the
 [policies](/guides/policies.html) guide.